karel1980/jeopardy/README.md

 - TODO: fallback mode in case buzzers don't work?
 - TODO: implement 'double jeopardy' questions? (i.e. only current contestant can play, wagers some amount, double or nothing)

-- TODO: prepare quiz questions
+- TODO: prepare quiz questions (in progress - see google drive)
 - TODO: do a dry run (family game questions)

 - TBD: on draws, either detect who reached score first OR use tie breaker?